ahelal/kitchen-ansiblepush/README.md

     generate_inv        : true
     use_instance_name   : false  # use short (platform) instead of instance name by default idempotency_test    : false

+    ## When running on EC2 with Windows and using get-password pass the password as ansible_password variable
+    pass_transport_password: false
 ```
 ## Idempotency test
 If you want to check your code is idempotent you can use the idempotency_test.
 Essentially, this will run Ansible twice and check nothing changed in the second run.
 If something changed it will list the tasks.
 Note: If your using Ansible callback in your config this might conflict.